 Dr Saoud's creation is one that very few people would ever be aware of, but many might depend upon.
-He has designed a sustainable way to produce a more durable, less flammable and lighter insulation material than the polystyrene commonly used.
+He has designed a sustainable way to produce a more durable, less flammable and lighter insulation material than the commonly-used polystyrene.

 As a prominent scientist in the field of nanomaterials and nanotechnologies, he already had a well-formed concept by the time he heard about Challenge 22.
 The innovation award has, however, pushed his project forward dramatically: "It's accelerated it completely," he said.
-"It has enabled me to get materials I need, equipment I need, and to hire some people because one person cannot do everything.
+"It has enabled me to get the materials I need, the equipment I need and to hire people, because one person cannot do everything.
 I can now register new patents and publish new scientific papers.
-So it accelerated everything immeasurably.
+So it accelerated everything immeasurably."